No Fail Caramel Pecan Turtle Fudge (With Cream Cheese)

-Nutty, sweet, and rich in chocolate, this simple caramel, chocolate and pecan turtle fudge is quick to make, tasty, and perfectly chewy!
-This easy no-bake recipe is great for holiday season celebrations or when you need to satisfy a sweet tooth.
+Nutty, sweet, and rich in chocolate, this simple caramel, pecan and chocolate turtle fudge is quick to make, tasty, and perfectly chewy.
+Made with cream cheese (and no candy thermometer!), this easy no-bake recipe is great for holiday season celebrations or when you need to satisfy your sweet tooth.

 This turtle fudge recipe combines the flavors of two of my favorite candies…turtles and fudge.

-(If you love turtles as much as I do, then you have to try this homemade turtles recipe.
+(If you love turtles as much as I do, then you have to try our homemade turtles recipe.
 It’s awesome!)

 But as much as I love fudge, I never make it because I can’t seem to get the consistency right.
 It either comes out way too hard, or it doesn’t set and stays gooey.